Hunting Safari 2017, Cape Buffalo hunt

 We would arrive late in the evening of May 19.
 With approximately 20.5 hours of travel time under our belts everyone agreed that our first night in RSA should be spent at the Afton Guest House, sleeping.
-The Hunting Safari South Africa staff would pick us up the following morning at 9am.
+Our pick up was scheduled for the following morning at 9am.
 On a previous trip, we had driven direct to camp before we went to bed, leaving us totally exhausted.
 I was not about to do that again.

 As we rolled up to the entrance to Trophy Solutions Africa, I was pleasantly surprised.
 The facility was clean, organized and virtually spotless.
 The purpose of my requested visit to the taxidermy facility was to ascertain if I would agree to leaving our trophies in the hands of who, to me was at that time, an unknown taxidermy shop.
 On previous visits to Africa our trophies had been handled by unknowns as well.
 Not all situations had turned out pleasantly.

 Since the hides had to be dipped and Packed to meet our inspection authority requirements, I wanted to make sure they were prepared in such a way as to avoid any rework when they arrived.

 The tanning industry in Canada leaves a lot to be desired.
 With no good facilities in Ontario, the hunter and taxidermists have no choice but to send their trophies to other provinces to be tanned, incurring additional cost, and further delays.
 Being a taxidermist myself and knowing the value of good tanning with quality chemicals, I knew there had to be a better and hopefully cheaper way to handle the trophies.

 After a forty-five minute tour with Johan, my questions had all been answered to my satisfaction.
 My mind had been made up.
 Yes, we would leave our trophies in the hands of Johan at Trophy Solutions Africa.